ripple/validator-history-service/ARCHITECTURE.md

 ### `validators`

-This table keeps track of (TODO: finish)
+This table keeps track of the validators on the networks.

 | Key                  | Definition                                                        |
 |----------------------|-------------------------------------------------------------------|